What's Your Case Worth?

 Punitive damages may be awarded in certain cases.
 In Florida, for punitive damages to be awarded, the plaintiff must prove that “based on clear and convincing evidence,” that the defendant “had actual knowledge of the wrongfulness of the conduct and the high probability that injury or damage…would result” or “that the defendant’s conduct was so reckless or wanton in care that it constituted a conscious disregard of indifference to life [or] safety.
 However, Florida also places a cap on the amount of punitive damages that may be awarded.
 Under Florida law, an award of punitive damages in most cases may not exceed the greater of: Three times the amount of compensatory damages or $500,000.
 However, if the court finds the conduct of the defendant’s conduct was so egregious and “motivated solely by unreasonable financial gain and determines that the unreasonably dangerous nature of the conduct, together with the high likelihood of injury resulting from the conduct, was actually known…it may award an amount of punitive damages not to exceed the greater of: Four times the amount of compensatory damages awarded or $2 Million.
 If a defendant has already been penalized with punitive damages in any state or federal court for the same conduct, application of punitive damages is barred, unless the court determines the punitive damages previously awarded were “insufficient to punish” the defendant’s conduct.

-As this article illustrates, the questions "What's my case worth?" or "What's your case worth?" depend on many factors and there is usually a range of values.
+As this article illustrates, the questions “What’s my case worth?” or “What’s your case worth?” depend on many factors and there is usually a range of values.
 Because every jury is different, every plaintiff is different, and every accident is different, then every case value is different.
-If you have been injured and would like to speak to a trial expert about your case value, please call Warner, Sechrest and Butts today.
+If you have been injured and would like to speak to a trial expert about your case value, please call Warner, Sechrest & Butts, P.A. today.